ChicoEevee/Pokemon-Switch-Model-Importer-Blender/README.md

-# Pokémon Switch V2 Model Importer/Exporter Blender
+# Pokémon Switch V3 Model Importer/Exporter Blender
-A Python script for Blender to import/export models from Pokémon Games in Nintendo Switch.
+A Python script for Blender to import/export models from Pokémon Games on Nintendo Switch.

 Credits to Shararamosh for the work and letting me add the animation importer to this addon.